MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

 `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSDRM\ServiceLocation\Activation`

-Use the following procedure to identify the value to specify for the **ServiceLocation** parameter.
+Use the [following procedure](#to-identify-the-value-to-specify-for-the-servicelocation-parameter) to identify the value to specify for the **ServiceLocation** parameter.

+For more information, see [AIP for Windows and Office versions in extended support](known-issues.md#aip-for-windows-and-office-versions-in-extended-support).

 ##### To identify the value to specify for the ServiceLocation parameter